The Awakening (Chopin novel): Solitude

 One of the more prominent themes in The Awakening is solitude.
-As referenced previously, Chopin's work once contained the word in its title when it was originally called A Solitary Soul.
+As noted previously, Chopin's work was originally called A Solitary Soul.

 Through Edna Pontellier's journey, Kate Chopin sought to highlight the different ways that a woman could be in solitude because of the expectations of motherhood, ethnicity, marriage, social norms, and gender.
 Chopin presents Edna's autonomous separation from society and friends as individually empowering while still examining the risks of self-exploration and subsequent loneliness.
 In an attempt to shed her societal role of mother and wife, Edna takes charge of her limited life and makes changes to better discover her true self.
 For example, Edna leaves her husband and moves into a new house to live by herself, a controversial action because a true woman never would leave her husband.
 Although Edna's journey ultimately leads to an unsustainable solitude due to lack of societal support, "her death indicates self-possession rather than a retreat from a dilemma."
 She takes control over what she still has agency over: her body and her self.

 By making Edna's experiences critically central to the novel, Chopin is able to sound a cautionary note about society's capacity to support women's liberation.
 As shown through Edna's depressing emotional journey, isolation, and eventual suicide, Chopin claims that the social norms and traditional gender roles of the 19th century could not tolerate an independent woman.
 Chopin's The Awakening questions the value of solitude and autonomy within a society unable to positively sustain women's freedom.